TanmoySG/wdb-go/README.md

 ### wdb-go/privileges

-Use the privileges available in the `github.com/TanmoySG/wdb-go/privileges` sub-package as `privileges.PrivilegeName`.
+Use the `privileges` object from the `wdb-go/privileges` sub-package to use the various wdb privileges available.

 ```go
 import privileges "github.com/TanmoySG/wdb-go/privileges"